dlvlj/json-xml-parse/README.md

 # Transform JSON to XML

-A library for lightning-fast JSON-to-XML transformations.
+A library for fast JSON to XML transformations.

 ## Main Features